Azure/AzureAD-App-Docs/articles/en-us/servicenow/sso_configure.md

     k.
 Deselect **Create an AuthnContextClass**.

     l.
-In the **AuthnContextClassRef Method**, type `http://schemas.microsoft.com/ws/2008/06/identity/authenticationmethod/password`. it is only needed if you are cloud only organization.
-If you are using on-premise ADFS or MFA for authentication then you should not configure this value.
+In the **AuthnContextClassRef Method**, type `http://schemas.microsoft.com/ws/2008/06/identity/authenticationmethod/password`.
+This is only needed if you are cloud only organization.
+If you are using on-premise ADFS or MFA for authentication, then you should not configure this value.

     m.
 In **Clock Skew** textbox, type **60**.